Scalable symmetric Tucker tensor decomposition: Scalable sample moment tensor decomposition

-We actually do not need to create or store the sample moment.
-Such an idea is referred to as the implicit technique in \cite{SK20,PKK22}.
+We actually do not need to create or store the sample moment $\tMs$.
+Such an idea was called the implicit technique in \cite{SK20,PKK22}.

-Commonly, however, there is a huge amount of data in exceedingly high dimensions.
-We hence turn to the streaming strategy to speed up computations.
-Here data is revealed as a sequence of sample batches $\{\mX_1, \dots, \mX_t, \dots \} \subseteq \Real^{n \times b}$ with batch size $b$ (where $b \ll p$).
+Commonly, there is a huge amount of data in exceedingly high dimensions.
+We hence further turn to the streaming strategy to speed up the computations.
+Here data is revealed as a sequence of sample batches $\{\mX_1, \dots, \mX_t, \dots \} \subseteq \Real^{n \times b}$ with batch size $b$ ($b \ll p$).
 We read each batch as it arrives but discard it afterwards.
 This streaming model is called the turnstile model \cite{M05,LNW14,TYUC19}.